fluent/fluent-plugin-prometheus/README.md

 ### prometheus input plugin

-You have to configure this plugin to expose metrics collected by other promtheus plugins.
+You have to configure this plugin to expose metrics collected by other Prometheus plugins.
-This plugin provides a metrics HTTP endpoint to be scraped by a prometheus server on 24231/tcp(default).
+This plugin provides a metrics HTTP endpoint to be scraped by a Prometheus server on 24231/tcp(default).

 With following configuration, you can access http://localhost:24231/metrics on a server where fluentd running.